bookchainio/steem-whitepaper/SteemWhitePaper.md

 ### Mining Rewards require Steem Power

 After the first month, Steem miners are paid in Steem Power (SP).
-SP is liquidated through the two-year process of “powering down.”
+SP is liquidated through the two-year process of "powering down".
 This means that miners must wait for a long time, likely many months, before sufficient mining rewards have been powered down to allow them to recover the cost of electricity and computational resources.
 The powering down process discourages creation of mining pools because the pool operator would have to spread payouts over years.

-The effect of paying mining rewards in SP is to prevent miners from using today’s price to determine the pro tability of mining.
+The effect of paying mining rewards in SP is to prevent miners from using today's price to determine the pro tability of mining.
 Few people will agree on what the future price will be.
 This means mining difficulty will be driven by those who place the highest estimate on future value.
 Miners without a long-term interest in the platform will be discouraged from competing.
 Ultimately this means that the proceeds of mining are less likely to be dumped on the market because they will accrue to long-term believers in the platform.

 ### Mining Algorithm

 The mining algorithm adopted by Steem requires the miner to have access to the private key of the account that will receive the rewards.
 This requirement has several important consequences.
 First it encourages optimization of elliptic curve signature verification algorithms needed by Steem.
-Second it makes it challenging to set up mining pools because the pool operator would have to share control over the reward with all of the “anonymous” miners.
+Second it makes it challenging to set up mining pools because the pool operator would have to share control over the reward with all of the "anonymous" miners.
 Third, it makes it difficult to use botnets because the botnet operator would have to distribute their private key to all compromised machines.

 The following pseudocode describes how the proof-of-work hash value is calculated: